Long Branch, Toronto: Historical sites

-These sites are located on the former Federal Government lands, located south of Lakeview and west of Long Branch, in Mississauga, Region of Peel.
+These sites are located on the former Federal Government lands, located south of Lakeview and west of Long Branch, in Mississauga.

 Small Arms Limited, Long Branch Arsenal

-Adjacent to the western boundary of Marie Curtis Park (now Marie Curtis Park West) in Toronto Township is the former site of the Small Arms Limited Long Branch Arsenal.
-The Federal Government had owned the lands south of Lake Shore Road, between the Etobicoke River to just west of Cawthra Road, from the late 1800s into the early 20th-Century.
+Adjacent to the western boundary of Marie Curtis Park (now Marie Curtis Park West) in Toronto Township is the former Small Arms Limited Long Branch Arsenal site.
+The Federal Government had owned the lands south of Lake Shore Road, between the Etobicoke River to just west of Cawthra Road, from the late 1800s into the early 20th century.

 The Ordnance Branch of the Department of National Defense authorized the construction of the factory in 1940.
 After transfer to the Department of Munitions and Supply, a Crown Corporation, Small Arms Ltd. was formed to operate the facility.
 By June 1941, the first five rifles had been produced.
 Huge quantities of British-pattern military small arms were manufactured there during the Second World War, including the No.4 MkI* Lee–Enfield bolt-action rifle, and the Sten submachine-gun (or machine-carbine).
 Small Arms Ltd. ceased operations at the end of December 1945.
 Beginning January 1, 1946, operations continued as the Small Arms Division, Canadian Arsenals Limited.
 The factory was closed June 30, 1976.
 The property was later used by Canada Post as a distribution centre.

 The factory complex was demolished and the "Arsenal Lands" are now slated to become part of Marie Curtis Park West.
 The buildings of the office complex at the foot of Dixie Road have been saved for public use, while only the water tower remains from the factory complex.